All investor lists > Seed

 2. Accel

-Accel is one of the most prominent seed-stage investors and has helped startups grow from seed funding to IPOs, making them a go-to for founders looking for seed capital.
+Accel is one of the most prominent seed-stage investors and has helped startups grow from seed funding to IPOs, making it a go-to for founders looking for seed capital.

-• Focus Areas: SaaS, Consumer Internet, and Enterprise Tech.
+• Focus Areas: SaaS, Enterprise Tech, Fintech, Consumer, Security

 3. Y Combinator

-As one of the most famous startup accelerators, Y Combinator is known for its extensive seed investment program that helps new companies grow quickly through mentoring, funding, and networking.
+As one of the most renowned startup accelerators, Y Combinator is recognized for its comprehensive seed investment program, which enables new companies to grow rapidly through mentorship, funding, and networking.

 4. Benchmark